-ISDA® Safe, Efficient Markets
+ISDA Safe, Efficient Markets

-Greek Sovereign Debt Q&A (Update)
+Greek Sovereign Debt Q&A

 The following are responses to the most frequently-asked questions that ISDA has received in connection with the application of credit derivatives to a potential restructuring or reprofiling of Greek sovereign debt.
 The following does not constitute legal advice, and is subject in all respects to any determination that the ISDA EMEA Credit Derivatives Determinations Committee may make in relation to CDS referencing the Hellenic Republic (Greece).
-ISDA makes no comment on the likelihood of the events described in this Q&A.

-UPDATE OCTOBER 27:
+UPDATE OCTOBER 31: